system76/docs/_articles/desktop-environment.md

 ### Xfce

 Xfce embodies the traditional UNIX philosophy of modularity and re-usability.
 This environment provides a good bit of conformity for the programs written for it.
-Xfce also provides a highly customizable environment, while being leaner on resources than Unity.
+Xfce also provides a highly customizable environment, while being leaner on resources.

 ![Xfce](/images/desktop-environment/Xfce.png)